MiguelSombrero/devops-with-kubernetes-2025/the_project/todo-app/README.md

 It might have something to do with Mac M2 (ARM-architecture) machine which I use for building the image, so I made multi-arch image.

+EDIT: maybe it was something else since images seems to be working now with basic `docker build` command too.
+Anyway, here are the commands for multi-arch image just in case:

 ### Build and push multi-arch image

 Requires login to Docker Hub.
 Run command in todo-app directory.